Vision and Mission

 - Mentoring Academy: Assesses trainee and mentor needs, addresses these needs through training, and recognizes excellence in mentorship

-- CTRI Seminar Series: The unit supports this series aimed at clinicians, scientists, scholars and trainees at UC San Diego and our Partner/Affiliated Institutions by providing lectures and workshops on a broad range of clinical and translational research topics
+- ACTRI Seminar Series: The Unit supports this series aimed at clinicians, scientists, scholars and trainees at UC San Diego and our Partner/Affiliated Institutions by providing lectures and workshops on a broad range of clinical and translational research topics

 - Biomedical and Clinical Research Seminars in Hillcrest: The unit supports this series to build interactions among the faculty, staff, and trainees at UC San Diego’s Medical Center-Hillcrest; to promote collaborations with other scientists; and to stimulate an exchange of ideas